scala-native/scala-native/docs/user/setup.rst

 plugin checks to ensure that `clang` is at least the minimum version shown above.

-Scala Native uses the `immix`_ garbage collector by default.
+Scala Native uses the `Immix`_ garbage collector by default.
 You can use the `Boehm`_ garbage collector instead.
 If you chose to use that alternate garbage collector both the native library and header files must be provided at build time.